Stand-your-ground law: Czech Republic

-There is no explicit stand-your-ground or castle doctrine provision in the laws of the Czech Republic; however, there is also no duty to retreat from an attack.
+Czech law abandoned the duty to retreat in 1852.
+Since then, the successive recodifications of criminal law lacked any such requirement.
 In order for a defense to be judged as legitimate, it may not be "manifestly disproportionate to the manner of the attack".

 England and Wales

-The common law jurisdiction of England and Wales has a stand-your-ground law rooted in the common law defence of using reasonable force in self-defence.
+The common law jurisdiction of England and Wales has a stand-your-ground law rooted in the common law defense of using reasonable force in self-defense.

 In English common law there is no duty to retreat before a person may use reasonable force against an attacker, nor need a person wait to be attacked before using such force, but one who chooses not to retreat, when retreat would be a safe and easy option, might find it harder to justify his use of force as 'reasonable'.

 Any force used must be reasonable in the circumstances as the person honestly perceived them to be, after making allowance for the fact that some degree of excess force might still be reasonable in the heat of the moment.

 In the home, the householder is protected by an additional piece of legislation in which it is specified that force used against an intruder is not to be regarded as reasonable if it is 'grossly disproportionate' (as distinct from merely 'disproportionate' force, which can still be reasonable).

 France

-Like England and Wales, France has a stand-your-ground law rooted in the defence of using reasonable force in self-defence.
+Like England and Wales, France has a stand-your-ground law rooted in the defense of using reasonable force in self-defense.

 Under article 122-5 of French Criminal Code, a person who, faced with an unjustified attack on himself or another, at the same time performs an act required by the need for self-defense of himself or another, is not criminally responsible, unless there is a disproportion between the means of defense used and the seriousness of the attack.
 There is no duty to retreat before a person may use reasonable force against an attacker, nor need a person wait to be attacked before using such force, but one who chooses not to retreat, when retreat would be a safe and easy option, might find it harder to justify his use of force by the need for self-defense.

 Any force used must be reasonable in the circumstances as the person honestly perceived them to be, after making allowance for the fact that some degree of excess force might still be reasonable in the heat of the moment.
 The person who performs the act is presumed to have acted in self-defense:

 1° when repelling, by night, the entry by break-in, violence or trickery in an inhabited place;

 2° when defending himself against the authors of robbery or looting executed with violence.

+There is an explicit exception however for homicide: one cannot argue that a homicide was in self-defense.